azureweekly/azureadvocates-content/_posts/2019-05-09-CDA-Weekly-WrapUp.md

 **by: Burke Holland**

+An unhandled exception in a Node application can crash the whole process - taking your site offline completely.

-Node is single-threaded and when the process dies, *everything dies*.
-Frameworks like Express and Koa have safeguards built in, but most of the time it's a good idea to use a process manager, like PM2.
-In this video, Burke blows his site up to show us the details.
+Even if you try to trap the error in a try/catch block, it can still find a way to die -- and, while frameworks like Express and Koa have safeguards built-in, it's still a good idea to use a process manager.

+In this video, Burke Holland Azure restarts a dead Node application using Docker container orchestration -- and then shows you an even better (read: more affordable) way.

+You'll see how to use Azure App Service and PM2 to run Node applications >> you tweak the restart rules and create multiple Node processes in a cluster.

-Tags: JavaScript, Node.js, Azure App Service, VS Code
+Tags: JavaScript, Node.js, Azure App Service, VS Code, VS Code Marketplace

 [Read More](https://azurecasts.com/2019/05/04/when-node-dies/)